misterbrownlee/exhume/README.md

 ## WHAT

-This is a Grunt.js script that will copy everything you need to start you own Wordpress theme using the Bones starter theme as your base.
+This is a Grunt.js script that will copy everything you need to start you own Wordpress theme using the [Bones][bones_link] starter theme as your base.

 It will:
 - clone your new theme's empty repository